boots-edu/textbook/source/text/0-introduction/setup.md

 -   Commit: Save a group of files' current state along with a message describing the change made to them.
 -   Push: Move a bunch of local commits to a remote repository.

-To stage and commit files, we will use the Source Control panel, accessible from the left navigation bar.
+To stage and commit files, we will use the source control panel, accessible from the left navigation bar.

 ![image.png](../../images/setup/setup_source_control.png)

-The Source Control panel gives us a graphical user interface for running Git commands.
+The source control panel gives us a graphical user interface for running Git commands.
 We could also run them from the terminal, but for now it will most likely be easier to use this interface.

 VS Code has identified two files that we have edited: `basic.ts` and `package-lock.json`.